 An asbestos survey is used to locate and describe asbestos-containing materials in a structure.
 The Program will conduct comprehensive building asbestos surveys through inspection of the properties.
-All asbestos surveys for the Program will be performed by Asbestos Inspectors certified by the EPA or the Environmental Quality Board of Puerto Rico (JCA, for its Spanish acronym).
+All asbestos surveys for the Program will be performed by Asbestos Inspectors certified by the EPA or the Puerto Rico Department of Natural and Environmental Resources (DRNA, for its Spanish acronym).
 The asbestos surveys will visually review all suspect asbestos-containing materials associated with the buildings' interior and will collect samples for laboratory analysis.